-Pagan religions include many different groups and traditions.
-It is a rich and diverse community, but it can also be difficult to find your way to the path which is right for you.
+Pagan and Polytheist religions include many different groups and traditions.
+It is a rich and diverse community; come find out what your local community has to offer!

-If you are seeking to find your spiritual way, or to join others following your same path, or even just to better understand your fellow Pagans, come to the Paths and Traditions Fair.
+The Paths and Traditions Fair is an open house event to start you on your spiritual way, to find others following your same path, or to better understand your fellow Pagans.

 How to participate:

 Individuals who are looking to connect with representatives of area groups are welcome to drop by during the day.

 If you are interested in representing your group or tradition, please contact Chris and Kelley at firstname.lastname@example.org.

 We are a group of men and women in Colorado dedicated to rediscovering and connecting with the ways of the Pagan Celts.
 Guided by modern scholarship and inspiration, we hope to create a community that honors our Gods, Ancestors and the Daoine Sidhe; strengthens our ability to be true to our values and recognizes the poetry and spirit in the world around us.

 John Conley, an elemental wizard and author of Quantum Magic, has studied the occult for over 50 years.
 Although founded in elemental magic, he has studied several magical systems.